 If you want to set rDNS for your VPS IP address, kindly submit a support ticket from your billing area.
 You will have to provide the following information in the ticket:

 (7) Email Management

-If you have selected the SmarterMail option during signup, SmarterMail Professional latest version (currently it is 13.x) will be installed and configured on your VPS.
+If you have selected the SmarterMail option during signup, the latest version of SmarterMail Professional (it is currently 13.x) will be installed and configured on your VPS.
 You can manage SmarterMail email accounts from WebsitePanel.
-You can also administrate the SmarterMail server through web based interface.
-By default, SmarterMail webmail interface is configured on port 9998.
+You can also administrate the SmarterMail server through its web-based interface.
+By default, the SmarterMail webmail interface is configured on port 9998.
 You can access your mail interface using http://Your_VPS_IP_Address:9998.
-In addition to this, you can refer to our complete set of SmarterMail tutorials from here.
+If you are still unsure, you can refer to our complete set of SmarterMail tutorials from here.
 If you have not opted for WebsitePanel, you will have to manage SmarterMail from its web interface.

 (8) Network Wide Blocked Ports

 We block the inbound traffic network wide on the following ports:

 - 445 (NetBIOS)

 - 1025 (MS Scheduled Task Endpoint)